 - First exercises with laptops

 - Ok for development with most of the programming tools (MPI, TBB, GPGPU, etc...)

 - For testing, options are

-- Labs of the C.S.
-Dept. used as a cluster
+- Clusters/servers from the C.S.
+Dept.

 - Intel PHI boards at the C.S.
 Dept.

 - Other devices on a case-by-case

 - Survey: which virtual machine manager do you prefer?

 - VirtualBox, Vmware ...?

 - In order to provide a standard VM for the first programming tests